 By: Carmen Willings

 Chalkboards, Whiteboards and Interactive boards are used daily in classrooms for instruction.
-These boards can present problems for students who are blind or visually impaired but there are strategies to use in order to make them more accessible.
+These boards can present problems for students who are blind or visually impaired but there are strategies to use to make them more accessible.

 Say Everything As It Is Written